alovajs/alovajs.github.io/versioned_docs/version-2.x/tutorial/05-strategy/02-usePagination.md

 ## Features

-- ✨ Rich and comprehensive paging status;
+- Rich and comprehensive paging status;
-- ✨ Rich and comprehensive pagination events;
+- Rich and comprehensive pagination events;
-- ✨ Change page, pageSize to automatically get specified paging data;
+- Change page, pageSize to automatically get specified paging data;
-- ✨Data caching, no need to repeatedly request list data of the same parameters;
+- Data caching, no need to repeatedly request list data of the same parameters;
-- ✨ Front and back pages are preloaded, no waiting for page turning;
+- Front and back pages are preloaded, no waiting for page turning;
-- ✨Search condition monitoring automatically reacquires pages;
+- Search condition monitoring automatically reacquires pages;
-- ✨ Support adding, editing and deleting list data;
+- Support adding, editing and deleting list data;
-- ✨ Support refreshing the data of the specified page without reset;
+- Support refreshing the data of the specified page without reset;
-- ✨ Request-level search anti-shake, no need to maintain by yourself;
+- Request-level search anti-shake, no need to maintain by yourself;

 ## Install